More U.S. military action in Pakistan possible: Graham

 Such remarks from the U.S. Congress, where patience has worn thin with Pakistan, have intensified speculation that the United States might resort to another cross-border raid such as the one that killed bin Laden, intensify drone attacks in Pakistan's lawless tribal regions or send in bomber planes to attack militant hide-outs.

-Lawmakers are proposing to restrict U.S. aid to Pakistan by placing more rigorous conditions under which Pakistan, which possesses nuclear arms but is desperately poor, can access American military and economic assistance.
+Lawmakers are proposing to restrict U.S. aid with stricter conditions under which Pakistan, which possesses nuclear arms but is desperately poor, can access U.S. military and economic assistance.

-The United States has been frustrated by what it sees as Pakistan's unwillingness to stamp out militants like the Haqqanis and the Taliban in Afghanistan, where U.S. forces have been engaged in a war for the past decade.

 The unusually public criticism from Washington has provoked anger among Pakistani leaders who warn that the United States may lose a key ally in an unstable region.